 - Assign a SentryOne User or Group rights that restrict server visibility within the SentryOne client.

 Note: Associate a Windows Active Directory security group with a SentryOne group.
-This allows you to easily manage SentryOne client security for many users.
+This allows you to easily manage SentryOne client security for multiple users.
 Specify the Active Directory group from the Group Properties tab in the Login field.

 Step One -Associating a User with an Account

 The first step in configuring Rights Based Security is to associate a SentryOne user with either a Windows account or a SQL Server Authentication account.
 This account should be the same account that the user uses when opening the SentryOne client.
 For more information, see the Connecting to an Installation topic.

 Associate a user with an account by completing the following steps: